FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-data-matrix-recipe.md

 > Making self describing tabular data using Frictionless tools instead of dumping Excel files

-- ensure that results presented in MS Excel or PDF tables are made more open and unambiguous
+- ensure that results presented in Excel files or PDF tables are made more open and unambiguous
 - provide an RDF representation
 - enable reproduciblity of results
 - evaluate efficiency of the method via a data integrate challenge